-To understand the effects on prudence of a counterclockwise concavification, note that for a twice differentiable consumption function and thrice differentiable utility function, absolute prudence is defined as
+To understand the effects on prudence of a counterclockwise concavification, note that for a twice differentiable consumption function and thrice differentiable utility function, absolute prudence of the value function is defined as

 Theorem 1.
 (Counterclockwise Concavification and Prudence.)

-Consider an agent who has a utility function with , , , and non-increasing absolute prudence .
-If is concave and is a counterclockwise concavification of , then the value function associated with exhibits greater prudence than the value function associated with for all .
+Consider an agent who has a utility function with , , , and non-increasing absolute prudence ().
+If is concave and is a counterclockwise concavification of , then the value function associated with exhibits greater absolute prudence than the value function associated with for all .

 See Appendix B for the proof.
 There are three channels through which a counterclockwise concavification heightens prudence.
 First, the increase in consumption concavity from the counterclockwise concavification itself heightens prudence.
 Second, if the absolute prudence of the utility function is non-increasing, then the reduction in consumption (in some states) from the counterclockwise concavification makes agents more prudent at those states.
 And third, the higher marginal propensity to consume (MPC) from the counterclockwise concavification means that any given variation in wealth results in larger variation in consumption, increasing prudence.
 The channels operate separately, implying that a counterclockwise concavification heightens prudence even if absolute prudence is zero as in the quadratic case.11